isomerpages/isomer-designacademy/index.md

       subtitle: Research Insights
   - infopic:
       title: Do a quick check against best practices
-      description: "Quickly review some pointers your website should cover to ensure that it is accessible and understandable by your users. "
+      description: Quickly review some pointers your website should cover to ensure that it is accessible and understandable by your users.
       button: Refer to checklist
       url: /website-checklist/
       image: /images/Checklist.png